cgomesu/website/_posts/2021-06-04-smarter-hass.md

 [![HASS demo frontend](/assets/posts/2021-06-04-smarter-hass/hass-demo.jpg){:.PostImage .PostImage--large}](/assets/posts/2021-06-04-smarter-hass/hass-demo.jpg)

 More often than not, people use HASS to view or modify the **current state and value** of integrated devices and sensors via manual triggers (e.g., pressing a button to turn off the AC) or automations (e.g., if the temperature is lower than 14°C, then turn on the heat).
-However, the [HASS utility integrations](https://www.home-assistant.io/integrations#utility) offer users the possibility to go (way) beyond with the help of built-in mathematical and statistical tools.
+However, the [HASS utility integrations](https://www.home-assistant.io/integrations#utility) offer users the possibility to go beyond with the help of built-in mathematical and statistical tools.
 More specifically, such **analytical tools** allow users to summarize past states and measurements to answer questions such as:

 - How many times has the front door been opened over the last 24hrs and for how long?
 - How much energy (kWh) has my uninterrupted power supply used over the last month?
 - What was the average temperature in the living-room in the last 24hrs?
-How does that compare to the day before?
+How does that compare to 48hrs before?
 - What is the average level of volatile organic compounds (VOC) measured by the [BME680 sensor](https://www.bosch-sensortec.com/products/environmental-sensors/gas-sensors/bme680/) in my bedroom in the last thirty minutes?
 How much does it change over the day?

 Unfortunately, according to the HASS website, the [Statistics](https://www.home-assistant.io/integrations/statistics/) and related utilities are currently used by less than 5% of the HASS userbase.
 I feel there is much to be explored and gained from the application of **dynamic statistical inferences** in home automation systems.
 To mention a few reasons, sensors are susceptible to measurement error and many user-defined events (e.g., Carlos is at home) are multidimensional and frequently determined by more factors than integrated within a home automation system (e.g., my cellphone connected to my home's private network is not a sufficient condition to tell that I'm at home but it does inform about the likelihood that I am at home).
-This creates uncertainty about the current and future states of things but fortunately, the uncertainty can be quantified and taken into account by various statistical tools that have already been developed.
+This creates uncertainty about the current and future states of things but fortunately, this uncertainty can be quantified and taken into account by various statistical tools that have long been developed.

 Furthermore, the fact that HASS integrations are written in the [Python programming language](https://www.python.org/) makes HASS a prime candidate for exploring the use of statistical inference in home automation systems because many mathematical and statistical packages are already available in Python and are widely used and well-maintained (e.g., [`numpy`](https://pypi.org/project/numpy/) and [`scipy`](https://pypi.org/project/scipy/)).
 Therefore, porting new and more sophisticated analytical tools to HASS should be fairly straightforward.
 (More on this in the [Development](#development) section).